processone/docs.ejabberd.im/content/ejabberd-faq/index.md

 Erlang and Elixir community](/developer/repositories/).

-### Does ProcessOne voluntarily hold some code in ejabberd community to push toward the business edition ?
+## Does ProcessOne voluntarily hold some code in ejabberd community to push toward the business edition?

 No. We never do that and have no plan doing so with the code we produce and we own.

 However, when the code is paid by customer, they retain the ownership of the code.
-Part of our agreement is that the code produce for them will be limited to a restricted user base, ejabberd business edition until an agreed time expires, generally between 6 months and 1 year.
+Part of our agreement is that the code produced for them will be limited to a restricted user base, ejabberd business edition until an agreed time expires, generally between 6 months and 1 year.